Lochlan/no-comment/README.md

 // C++ style single-line comment
 ```

-Note that the regular expressions used here are fairly naive and sacrifice some correctness to reduce incorrect matches.
+Note that the regular expressions used here are fairly naive.

 ## Usage